Zip

 to go to the root.

-Returns a list of files in a directory, as JSON (which you can parse with the JSON extension).
+Returns a list of files in a directory, as a JSON array (which you can parse with the JSON extension).

 Returns the absolute path to the current directory.